rajive/doma-skel/res/env/README.md

 Shell script to setup the *runtime environment* for a component.

-Typically, the shell script will setup `NDDS_QOS_PROFILES` environment variable to satisfy the DDS-XML dependencies, and any additional environment variables needed by the runtime.
+Typically, the shell script will setup environment variables that specify the *QoS Profiles* to load, so that the DDS-XML dependencies are satisfied.

+Also, would setup and any additional environment variables needed for running a component.

 ## Organization